hapijs/hapi.dev/static/lib/tutorials/en_US/auth.md

 This method must return an object with *at least* the key `authenticate`.
 Other optional methods that can be used are `payload` and `response`.

-You can either write your own authentication `scheme`, or use one of the many hapi auth plugins, such as `hapi-auth-basic` or `hapi-auth-cookie`.
+You can either write your own authentication `scheme`, or use one of the many hapi auth plugins, such as `@hapi/basic` or `@hapi/cookie`.

 ### <a name="authenticate"></a> authenticate